plainolddave/coastguard/README.md

 To do now:
 - remove API keys from lambda function
 - add a legend key and different icon colors on the history page
-- expand the capacity of the positions collection in mongoDB to 3 months
 - add a config setting to switch between live and BOM data source
 - the degrees celcius symbol is seperated from the numerals for some reason
+- ~~turn off data refresh if the page is not visible~~
+- ~~expand the capacity of the positions collection in mongoDB to 3 months~~
+- ~~break up tracks into segments when signal is lost for a while~~
+- write a function to collect names and data of vessels not currently in the database
+- add AISHub data

 Maybe later:
+- add a TTL index to signalk->ais->positions to cap data at 3 months
+- allow history to be selected by date range
+- allow history to be selected per individual vessel or group of vessels
 - shorten the variable names all round e.g. for wind
 - put the 'weather refreshed' time somewhere inconspicuous
 - add tooltips back into each chart